busymo/roman-numeral-converter/README.md

 docker run -p 8080:8080 roman-numeral-converter
 ```

-The application will be available at http://localhost:8080.
+The API will be available at http://localhost:8080/convert.

-Swagger is available at: http://localhost:8080/swagger/index.html/
+Swagger is available at: http://localhost:8080/swagger/index.html

 5. Docker compose